samkrichard/pyfolio/README.md

 # pyfolio

-**Version:** v1.0.0
+**Version:** v1.1.0
 **License:** MIT

 ---

 ## Overview

 pyfolio is a lightweight command-line cryptocurrency portfolio tracker that retrieves live pricing data using the [CoinGecko API](https://www.coingecko.com/en/api).
-It displays the value and distribution of your holdings in a clear, formatted table.
+It displays the value and distribution of your holdings in a clean, dynamically formatted terminal table.

 This project is intended for developers, crypto enthusiasts, and anyone looking for a simple terminal-based portfolio viewer without third-party accounts or bloat.